forestgardenwales/forestgarden.wales/content/contact.md

 Ceredigion
 [SA38 9PA](https://www.openstreetmap.org/search?query=52.0579%2C-4.4711#map=16/52.0579/-4.4711&layers=H)

 Note that some satnavs take you to the wrong side of the river, be sure that you’re on the same road as Felin Geri campsite.
+Also note, the single track road is bumpy and goes up a very steep hill.

 ### Directions from Newcastle Emlyn